March 10, 2022

 Constant groundwater flooding prevented further excavation of the site.
 The Army Corps of Engineers purchased an easement on the land directly above the remnants and regularly conducted tests to ensure that radiation wasn’t leeching into the groundwater.

-Obviously, neither bomb detonated; if they had, thousands would have died from the blast, tens of thousands would have been injured, and countless others would have fallen ill—many fatally—from the fallout.
+Obviously, neither bomb detonated; if they had, thousands would have died from the blast, tens of thousands would have been injured, and countless others would have fallen ill—many fatally—from radiation sickness, exacerbated by the spread of fallout.

 Depending on which direction the wind was blowing, millions would have been affected.